 \subsection{CO(3-2) line maps: morphology}

-Figures \ref{fig:n613-lo-hires} and \ref{fig:n1672-lo-hires} display the morphology of the molecular gas at high resolution, with the zeroth-moment of the CO(3-2) line emission, compared with what was obtained in previous works at the lower resolution of 0.2\arcsec, on the two galaxies NGC~613 and NGC~1672.
+Figures \ref{fig:n613-lo-hires} and \ref{fig:n1672-lo-hires} display the morphology of the molecular gas at high resolution, with the zeroth-moment of the CO(3-2) line emission, compared with what was obtained at the lower resolution of 0.2\arcsec, on the two galaxies NGC~613 and NGC~1672.
 The beam at high resolution is $\sim$ 13 times smaller than that at low resolution, combining all previous observations with more compact configurations.
 The new maps unveil many unexpected details.
-In NGC~613, the molecular torus, inside the nuclear spiral, appears now as a ring depleted in its center, more exactly diplaying a hole towards the NW direction.
-It is rather clumpy, and is linked with two nascent spiral arms to the largest nuclear structure.
+In NGC~613, the molecular torus, inside the nuclear spiral, appears as a ring depleted in its center, more exactly displaying a hole toward the NW direction, in both CO and HCO$^+$ lines.
+One possible interpretation is that the molecular torus is subject to an m=1 lopsided mode, and the present hole corresponds to a previous strong AGN episode, which has ejected its surrounding gas.
+The torus is rather clumpy, and linked with two nascent spiral arms to the largest nuclear structure.
 In NGC~1672, what was thought to be an i=66$^\circ$-inclined molecular torus, decoupled from the rest of the galaxy disk with PA=90$^\circ$, is now split in two components.
 The main nuclear molecular torus is quite edge-on, with a PA=70$^\circ$, and is warped at its two extremities.
-The NE side is more extended, and its orientation tends towards the North axis.
-The clumpiness of molecular tori has been modelled already to explain their spectral dust properties \citep[e.g.][]{Nenkova2008,Hoenig2010}.
+The NE side is more extended, and its orientation tends toward the North axis.
+The clumpiness of molecular tori has been modeled already to explain their spectral dust properties \citep[e.g.][]{Nenkova2008,Hoenig2010}.
 Fig. \ref{fig:both-cartoon} display schematic cartoons to better identify the various components in both galaxies.